Mariam Dadiani (1783–1841): Arrest and exile

 Mariam remained with her beleaguered husband until the king eventually escaped to the Ottoman territory in September 1810.
 Queen Mariam, on the other hand, fled to Mingrelia under protection of its ruler, Princess Nino.
 Tormasov inveigled her into surrendering.
-The Russian military convoy escorted her and other Imeretian female royals to Tiflis and placed them under custody in November 1810.
-Queen Mariam and Solomon's sister Mariam, as the fugitive king's corroborators, were deported to Voronezh, whence the queen sent, with the help of Marquis Paulucci, a letter to Solomon, urging him to surrender and return from his exile in the Ottoman Empire.
+The Russian military convoy escorted her and other Imeretian female royals to Tbilisi and placed them under custody in November 1810.
+Queen Mariam and Solomon's sister Mariam, as the fugitive king's corroborators, were deported to Voronezh, whence the queen sent, with the help of Filippo Paulucci, a letter to Solomon, urging him to surrender and return from his exile in the Ottoman Empire.

-After the death of Solomon in Trebizond in 1815, Mariam was allowed to move to Moscow, and then to St. Petersburg in 1817.
-The tsar granted her a pension and decorated her with the Order of St. Catherine, Grand Cross.
+After the death of Solomon in Trebizond in 1815, Mariam was allowed to move to Moscow, and then to Saint Petersburg in 1817.
+The tsar granted her a pension and decorated her with the Order of Saint Catherine, Grand Cross.
 According to one account, in her last years, Mariam personally asked the tsar to allow Solomon II's peasant servant Salaridze, who had helped the king to escape from Russian captivity back in 1810, to return from his exile in Siberia.
 The permission was granted and Mariam hosted Salaridze at her house, only to find him dead of a heart attack on the next morning.
 Mariam died in St. Petersburg in 1841, at the age of 58, and was buried at the Donskoy Monastery.